AlexChiquito/SAP-Maintenance-order-adaptor/README.md

 ## Testing with Simulator Mode

-The simulator mode is perfect for testing the API structure and workflow without needing access to a real SAP system.
+The simulator mode can be used for testing the API structure and workflow without needing access to a real SAP system.

 ### Quick Test Script